 Ridge Vineyards was founded in 1959 when three Stanford Research Institute engineers bought an abandoned winery in the Santa Cruz Mountains.
 The vineyards had been planted in the late 19th century by a San Francisco physician who produced his first vintage in the original winery, called Monte Bello, in 1892.
 The first Ridge vintage was in 1962.
 Since 1969 Ridge’s winemaker, and now also its CEO, has been Paul Draper.
 Ridge makes Cabernet, Chardonnay, Zinfandel, Merlot, Petite Sirah and Rhone style wines.

-The 2011 Lytton Springs is widely available at retail for right around $32.
-I’ve already secured my bottles.
+The 2012 Lytton Springs is widely available at retail for right around $32.
+Yours truly, will be looking to purchase bottles soon.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.